The ultimate guide to Full Disk Encryption with TPM and Secure Boot (with hibernation support!)

 mok_certificate=/root/secureboot/keys/dkms.der

 Replace with the appropriate paths for your keys.
-Now, recompile your current dkms modules to have them signed:
+Now, recompile your current DKMS modules to have them signed:

 # /usr/lib/dkms/dkms_autoinstaller start `uname -r`